-Plant or animal proteins that are similar to the enzymes in the human gastrointestinal tract that help digest the food we eat.
+So what are digestive enzymes?
+Great question.
+They’re plant or animal proteins that are similar to the enzymes in our human gastrointestinal tract that help us digest the food we eat.

 Taking Digestive Enzymes